Debriefing with Staff During COVID-19

 - CAPC’s new facilitator training manual, “Well-Being Debriefings for Health Care Workers”, outlines steps for implementing and facilitating well-being debriefings within your institution.
 Download

-- Peer facilitation training, via a two-part webinar series, helps to build the skill sets of clinicians who can bring debriefings to their workplaces.
-The first webinar is scheduled for Wednesday, March 3.
-Register now.
-(And then register for part two, scheduled for Thursday, April 1).
+- Peer facilitation training, via an on-demand two-part webinar series, helps to build the skill sets of clinicians who can bring debriefings to their workplaces.
+Watch parts one and two.

 - Regularly-scheduled virtual debriefing sessions will be hosted by trained peer-facilitators (starting Spring 2021), who will provide a safe, supportive hour for those who do not have debriefings available in their workplace.